aleksieiev-o/webapp-contacts/README.md

 DB_USER_PASSWORD=root
 DB_NAME=contactsDatabase
 ```

 - Install the database MariaDB on your local mashine;

 - Create a database named `contactsDatabase`:
 ```
 CREATE DATABASE contactsDatabase;
 ```

+- Create database columns.
+Change the flag `synchronize: false` in the `DatabaseModule` to  `true`, to create automatic all columns form entities.
+Return then the flag to `false`, to avoid the database errors.

 - Run the project locally in development mode:
 ```
 npm run start:dev
 ```

 - Also your can run the project locally in production mode:
 ```
 npm run build